 How often will my library card expire and how can I renew it?

 Library cards are valid for three years.
 When the card expires it can be renewed in person at the circulation desk at no charge.
 Card renewals cannot be done over the phone.

 Where can I use my library card?

 Once you have a valid library card from the Connecticut town you live in, you may use it in any Connecticut public library.
 Some libraries may require you to present your library card at checkout.

 Checking Out Library Materials

-Your library card allows you to borrow books, magazines, audiobooks, music CDs, DVDs, museum passes, cake pans and digital materials.
+Your library card allows you to borrow books, magazines, audiobooks, music CDs, DVDs, museum passes and digital materials.

 Is there a limit to the number of items I may have checked out at once?